daniellittledev/Blog/src/content/posts/type-safe-hypermedia-controls.md

 ## Apendix: Deeper into the Code

- Here is the bulk of the code, but don't feel like you need to read it all before continuing.
+ Here is the bulk of the code, feel free to skim over it and jump to the alaysis at the bottom.

 ```typescript
 export type JsonFetch = <Request, Response>(method: Method, url: string, data?: Request) => Promise<Response>